visnudeva/blupr/README.md

 - deluge
 - Geany

-(The preinstalled flatpacks will be installed automatically during the first minutes after the first boot)
+(The preinstalled flatpaks will be installed automatically during the first minutes after the first boot)
 </div>